Can't find what you're looking for? Try Searching »

 Smoke Movement and Control

 CONTAM is ideally suited for evaluating pressurization smoke control system designs, in high-rise buildings, underground structures, hospitals, and other structures.
-JENSEN HUGHES engineers have constructed CONTAM models for performance-based smoke control evaluations for large complex structures such as the Library of Congress buildings, National Gallery of Art, and U.S. Capitol Visitors Center.
+JENSEN HUGHES engineers have constructed CONTAM models for performance-based smoke control evaluations for large complex structures such as the National Gallery of Art.
 CONTAM has also been used to evaluate smoke control systems in numerous high-rise buildings, such as the Millennium Tower in San Francisco (pictured).
 Modeling is crucial for use in buildings that employ multiple smoke control sequences involving stair pressurization, elevator pressurization, and zoned smoke control.

 JENSEN HUGHES has utilized CONTAM to evaluate smoke movement in buildings, ships, residences, and other structures as part of forensic evaluations of fire and smoke spread.
 Our engineers performed detailed evaluations of smoke spread through the World Trade Center complex in New York City both after the 1993 Bombing and as part of NIST’s investigation into the September 11, 2001 disaster.